Scottish Terrier

 Unique facts and fascinating details

-- The Scottish Terrier is the only breed to have lived in the White House three times, most famously with President Franklin D. Roosevelt's dog, Fala.
+- The Scottish Terrier is the only breed to have lived in the White House three times, most famously with Franklin D. Roosevelt's dog, Fala.

 Frequently Asked Questions